V1B3hR/adaptiveengineer/roadmap.md

   - Self-tune thresholds based on historical trends
   - Learn “normal” for service/traffic/error metrics
   - Classify threat types and likely resolutions
+  - Support online/continual learning to adapt to evolving threats and systems

 ---